agoenergy/ptx-boa/md/info_download_model.md

 You can download the PyPSA model as a NetCDF file for deeper inspection or as a starting point for your own modeling exercises.
-Check the PyPSA documentation [(link)](<https://pypsa.readthedocs.io/en/latest/import_export.html>) on how to read model data from a NetCDF file.
+Check the [PyPSA documentation](<https://pypsa.readthedocs.io/en/latest/import_export.html>) on how to read model data from a NetCDF file.